-Think of bitcoin like an ultimate google doc, a shared spreadsheet in the cloud which is just a list of transactions.
+To understand how bitcoin works under the hood, you can think of it like an ultimate google doc, a shared spreadsheet in the cloud which is just a list of transactions.
 That’s literally all bitcoin is, it’s just a ledger, a list of who sent money to who.

 At the most basic and fundamental level, bitcoin is just a ledger.

 But instead of existing on the computers of banks, it exists on hundreds of thousands of computers all around the globe.

 They all have the same ledger and everyone is in complete agreement with who sent money to who.